 - The lifestyle can be more relaxed but this isn’t necessarily true.
 Many factors influence stress levels (money, etc).

-- Great food (although the mafia is destroying the environment and produce is becoming increasingly toxic).
+- Great food and quality food culture (although the mafia is destroying the environment and produce is becoming increasingly toxic).

 - Religion.
-My in-laws are extremely religious so our kids will be exposed to a lot of ideas that I don’t necessarily agree with like that God pushes down little girls who lie.
+My in-laws are extremely religious, so our kids will be exposed to a lot of ideas that I don’t agree with like that God pushes down little girls who lie.
 Yeah, that’s a thing in our family.
-True story.
-Holy shit.
-Our kids will not be Catholic and Francesco worries that they’ll be outcasts because of this.
-I actually don’t think it will matter to peers but he seems to think it will make our kids feel left out.
-That makes me sad.
+Also, I’m worried that because we won’t raise our children religious that they’ll be outcasted.
+Francesco thinks that our kids will feel left out.
+That makes me sad because I grew up as an outcast in Utah because my family wasn’t Mormon and didn’t go to church and people were really mean to me.
+That’s the last thing I’d want for our kids because it was pretty sad and terrible.

 - I don’t have any kind of baby support network in Italy.
 Most of my friends have left the country for economic reasons.
 I wouldn’t be comfortable leaving my children with my in-laws because of the “Jesus will punch you,” thing, but also because we disagree on parenting styles.
-They’re extremely authoritative, and they don’t have enough respect for our differences for me to trust them.
+They’re all for beating the shit out of kids and I’m less into punching babies.

 - Economy.
 The economy in Italy doesn’t seem like it will have pulled together anytime soon.
-Even when it’s at it’s best the job opportunities aren’t that vast, and companies underpay their people so much I can’t even wrap my head around it.
-An engineer with a Phd basically makes the same as a McDonalds employee in the US.
+Even when it’s at its peak there aren’t many job opportunities and companies severely underpay their employees.
+An engineer with a Ph.D. basically makes the same as a McDonald’s employee.
 Yeah, true story.

-- I have a strong support network in at least a few states.
+- I have a strong support network of pretty amazing friends.

 - Everyone we know is fairly progressive so our kids would have a great network of other progressive friends to play with.
-We wouldn’t have to worry too much about any intense religious ideas or about a “young girls place in the world,” or pressure for our son to be “manly,” via my in-laws.
-In other words, I feel like our kids would fit in more in the US.
+We wouldn’t have to worry too much about exposure to beliefs or ideas that make us uncomfortable.

-- This could also be listed as a negative but the US really pushes ambition and there really is a “can-do,” attitude that doesn’t exist in Italy because the people’s hopes and optimism is trampled by the shitty government and limited opportunities.
-I love the “dream big,” thing in the US.
-In Italy I’ve talked with some pretty damn cynical twelve year olds.
+- This could also be listed as a negative but the US really pushes ambition and there really is a “can-do,” attitude that I love.
+It’s hard to be optimistic in Italy because the people’s hopes are trampled by the corrupt government and limited job opportunities.
+I’ve talked with some pretty damn cynical twelve-year-olds in Italy.

 - Crime.
 A lot of places in the US are extremely violent.
 It has a high rate of violent crimes.
 So, so many psychos in the US.

 - Protestant work ethic.
-I love the ambition but don’t like the pressure to perform that comes along with it.
+I love the ambition but don’t like the constant pressure to perform.
+It’s so stressful.

-- Frat kid culture (yes, it’s a small number of young people it’s so weird).
+- Frat kid culture.
+It’s a small number of kids but still, ew.

 So that’s my pros and cons list at this moment.
 I’m sure that list will change, grow, or shrink as the weeks go on.
 If you want to weigh in on this I’d love to hear it.